GiorgiMakharadze/rust-notes/README.md

 Generics let you write code that works with many different types, instead of repeating the same logic for each type.

-Think of generics as placeholders for types.
-Instead of saying, “this function only works with `i32`", you say, “this function works with any type — you choose which!”
+Think of generics as placeholders for future types.
+Instead of saying, “this function only will work with `i32`", you say, “this function will work with any type — you choose which!”

 In many programming languages, similar tools exist to avoid duplication and boilerplate, but Rust's generics are known for their **zero-cost abstraction**—meaning there's no runtime performance penalty.
 Rust achieves this by compiling generic code into optimized versions specific to each concrete type used.